Crypto Tax: The Accountant's Guide

 Fill in Schedule 1 Form 1040: Any crypto earned as an income needs to be added to Schedule 1 Form 1040.

 Like most countries around the world, the UK does not treat cryptocurrency as currency or money.
 Instead, the HMRC views cryptocurrency as property and it is taxed as either Capital Gains Tax or Income Tax.
 You won't pay tax when you buy crypto, hold crypto, or move it between wallets.
 Cryptocurrency gifts to your spouse are also non-taxed and can effectively allow you to double your tax-free allowance in a given tax year.
-Donations to registered charity are also tax-free.
+Donations to a registered charity are also tax-free.

 In the United Kingdom, the amount of capital gains tax owed on crypto depends on how long you’ve held your assets, and on your Income Tax rate.

-To avoid investors selling assets at a loss and repurchasing them shortly after to reduce tax liability, the HRMC requires share pool accounting when calculating the cost basis of a coin disposal.
+To avoid investors selling assets at a loss and repurchasing them shortly after to reduce tax liability, the HRMC requires share pool accounting when calculating the cost basis of coin disposal.
 These can be broken down into three simple rules: Same Day Rule, Bed and Breakfasting Rule, and Section 104 Pool.

 All taxable assets are included in the same Self Assessment Tax Return form in the UK.